fenimore/DemocracyDroid/README.md

 - Jsoup MIT

 ## Latest Release
-2.4.0
+2.4.1

-### Bug Fixes
+### What's new
 - Rotating screen doesn't refresh video/audio stream!
 - Fix: No silly margins in download list
 - Fix: When returning to list, selected item is re-clickable
 - Fix: No more double loading story feed
 - Fix: Status bar and Media controller toggles better
+- Add: Headlines special formatting in stories tab

 ## Bugs
-- When scrolling up, list position isn't absolute
-  - When formatting 'Headlines', it gets confused...
 - Can load, and crash stories before Jsoup does it's job.

 ## TODO